 Keeping a 'drinking diary' may also be recommended so you can record how many units of alcohol you drink a week.
 You may also be given tips about social drinking, such as alternating soft drinks with alcoholic drinks, when you're out with friends.

 If you're drinking harmful amounts of alcohol, you will first need to decide whether you want to reduce your alcohol intake (moderation) or give up drinking alcohol altogether (abstinence).

 Harmful drinking is drinking more than the recommended weekly amount of alcohol (21 units for men and 14 units for women) and experiencing health problems directly related to alcohol.

-Abstinence will obviously have a greater health benefit, although moderation is often a more realistic goal, or at least, a first step on the way to abstinence.
+Abstinence will obviously have a greater health benefit, although moderation is often a more realistic goal, or at least a first step on the way to abstinence.

-- are pregnant or are planning to become pregnant
+- are pregnant or planning to become pregnant

 You may also have regular blood tests so the health of your liver can be carefully monitored.